Monitoring Student Work and Viewing Scores

 If you choose just a class, and not the groups within that class, you will only see assignments that were given to the whole class, not those given to groups.
 You must select a group to see assignments for that specific group.

 Select the second drop-down list to choose the time period that you want to view assignments for.
 You can choose the entire school year, the last 30 days, the last 7 days, the current marking period, today, or Custom Dates.

-Marking periods are set up in Renaissance Place when administrators or non-teaching staff choose School Years on the Home page and then choose Add/Edit Marking Periods.
-The Review Student Results view only recognizes marking periods that have the type set to "Marking Period" (not other types such as quarters or semesters).
+Marking periods are set up in Renaissance software by administrators or non-teaching staff.
+The Instructional Practice page only recognizes marking periods that have the type set to "Marking Period" (not other types such as quarters or semesters).

 When you choose Marking Period as the time period to view Accelerated Math Instructional Practice data for, the software uses the current marking period that has the type set to Marking Period.
 If there is more than one marking period for the current date, the first one in the list is used.

-You can't select Marking Period if no school marking periods are set up in Renaissance Place.
+You can't select Marking Period if no school marking periods are set up in Renaissance software.

 If you choose Custom Dates, click in each field and type the start and end dates or choose them from the calendar.
 Custom date ranges can include any range within the school year.
 When you're done, select Continue.

 Viewing Assignment Plan Data